Kloadut/baguetteDuFromage/README.md

 ## How does it work ?

-BaguetteDuFromage is a learning programme that records the choices validated (or not) when running `baguettedufromage.py`.
+BaguetteDuFromage is a learning bot that records the choices you validate (or not) when you run `baguettedufromage.py`.
 This way, it calculates a score based on its recorded matching of ingredients.

 ![screenshot2](https://raw.githubusercontent.com/Kloadut/baguetteDuFromage/master/screenshot2.png)